MarkoMarjamaa/homeassistant-flowerpower/README.md

 # homeassistant-flowerpower
-Home Assistant Custom component for FlowerPower
+Home Assistant Custom component for Parrot FlowerPower

 This is offered AS IS.
 I'm not going to continue updating this.
 Feel free to fork.